mathewjblevins/Cinematch/README.md

 ## Why Content-Based Filtering?

-- ✅ No cold start problem — works without any user history
+- No cold start problem, so it works without any user history
-- ✅ Explainable — recommendations are based on movie attributes, not black-box user patterns
+- Explainable so the recommendations are based on movie attributes, not black-box user patterns
-- ✅ Live data — always up to date via TMDB API
+- Live data always up to date via TMDB API

 ## Tech Stack